Free investment calculators — no signup required

 When you buy more shares at a price below your current average, your average falls — this is called averaging down.
 When you buy above your average (averaging up), it rises.
 The size of the move depends on how many shares you add relative to what you already hold.
 Adding a large lot at a much lower price pulls the average down hard; adding a token amount barely moves it.

 Knowing your post-purchase average before you commit capital is the whole point — it tells you the new break-even you are signing up for.
-Read break-even after averaging down for the trade-off between a lower average and more capital at risk.
+Read our guide on break-even after averaging down for the full trade-off between a lower average and more capital at risk.
+Averaging down deliberately and on a schedule is the core of dollar-cost averaging, which removes the emotion from deciding when to add.

 Common Mistakes to Avoid